Fix USB Device Not Recognized Error

 When you use USB devices in Windows, Windows will load and install a device driver to communicate with the new USB device.
-A lot of standard USB device drivers are included with Windows XP, even more in Vista and Windows 7.
+A lot of standard USB device drivers are included with Windows XP, even more in Vista, Windows 7 and 8.
 But if the USB device is not supported by Windows, you will see a USB device not recognized error like the one below.

 You can try unplugging the USB device, waiting a few seconds and plugging it back, but chances are the error will remain.

 Another error message that is common is the message Unrecognized device has been found.

 When you open the Windows Device Manager from the Control Panel, you will generally see the USB device under the Other devices or Unknown devices category.

 In case of an external hard disk, you may also get the error:

 One of the USB devices attached to this computer has malfunctioned, and Windows does not recognize it.

 Also keep in mind that if you don’t have the right USB drivers for your device, Windows might be using a default, compatible driver, which restricts the performance or limits the features of your USB device.
 This is particularly true for USB 2.0 and USB 3.0 ports.

 How to fix a USB device not recognized error.